NixOS/rfcs/rfcs/0182-user-management.md

 wrapper scripts that set the appropriate environment set - variables, flags, configuration files etc. - to the wrapped program.

+## nixos-rebuild

+In the Nix world, nixos-rebuild is the master tool in terms of deployment of a Nix-based configuration, albeit being system-wide.

 # Unresolved questions
 [unresolved]: #unresolved-questions